Sometimes, the database schema generated by NServiceBus.

 The .

-contents is as follows
+content is as follows:

 <hibernate-mapping xmlns="urn:nhibernate-mapping-2.2" assembly="Sample.XmlMapping">